Idelilah/telethon-user-filter-bot/README.md

 # telethon-user-filter-bot
-This is a user bot made using the telethon library that allows you to filter out unknown chats
+This is a user bot made using the telethon library that allows you to filter out unknown users into archived chats